-- C. Context of the Site: - 1.
-Land Use Compatibility Approval of this CPA results in designations for POS, Parks and Open space, CRHS, County Registered Historic Site, SRR, Semi-Rural Residential and a small portion of AE, Agricultural or Estate which, as identified in the staff analysis, provides compatible land use designations in context with the surrounding existing SRR development.
-The surrounding properties to the west while designated AE were developed at densities greater than 1du/10acres.
-Three identified communities on the exhibit reflect densities ranging from 5.03ac/du to 5.90 ac/du.
-The proposal of SRR with a average density of 2.5ac/du is not consistent with the properties located west of the project. - 2.
-Consistent with Surrounding Density The proposed amendment aligns with the existing surrounding development in both the rural area and the development area in terms of density, while implementing preservation measures to protect the environment.
+C. Context of the Site:

+- 1. Land Use Compatibility Approval of this CPA results in designations for POS, Parks and Open space, CRHS, County Registered Historic Site, SRR, Semi-Rural Residential and a small portion of AE, Agricultural or Estate which, as identified in the staff analysis, provides compatible land use designations in context with the surrounding existing SRR development to the east.
+Some of the surrounding properties to the southwest, while designated AE, were developed at densities greater than 1du/10 acres.
+The proposal of SRR with an average density of 3.32 ac/du is not consistent with the properties located immediately west of the project. - 2.
+Consistent with Surrounding Density The proposed amendment aligns with the existing surrounding development to the south and east in both the rural area and the development area in terms of density, while implementing

+- preservation measures to protect the environment.
 See attached Area Density Map. - 3.
 Open Space Corridor Connections The POS, Parks and Open Space designation allows for the County to not only acquire parkland to support the County's parkland acquisition goals and provide for connectivity to the Occoquan River Open Space Corridor but serves as a buffer to the adjacent surrounding communities.
-This CPA proposal for POS and CRHS designations on more than 50% of the property allows for the preservation of the property as a natural undisturbed open space along the Long Branch stream valley and as a County Registered Historic Site area. - 4.
-Public Sewer Extension of pubic sewer into the Rural Area is out of context with the existing areas to the west.
-The existing areas are served by septic.
+This CPA proposal for POS and CRHS designations on approximately 57% of the property allows for the preservation of the property as a natural undisturbed open space along the Long Branch stream valley and as a County Registered Historic Site area creating connected corridors of protected land. - 4.
+Public Sewer Extension of public sewer into the Rural Area is out of context with the existing areas to the west.
+The existing areas are served by onsite septic.
 Extension would be permitted if the area is removed from the Rural Area designation.